 How to Network in Your Academic Department

-- Join departmental organizations, clubs, or groups associated with your department, especially if your major professor is the faculty sponsor.
-For example, if you're an English major and your department publishes a literary journal, sign up for the staff.
-Some departments sponsor field trips or even study abroad programs, which could be great networking opportunities for you.
+- Join departmental organizations, clubs, or groups.
+For example, if you’re an English major and your department publishes a biannual literary journal, sign up to be a staff member.
+You’ll work closely with faculty advisors and fellow students, bolstering your departmental relationships and enhancing your knowledge of your chosen field.
+In addition, some departments sponsor field trips or even study abroad programs, both of which offer excellent networking opportunities.

-- Build good relationships with department secretaries and student aides.
-Consider being a student aide yourself.
-And always take time to chat with the secretaries and to recognize their hard work.
-They are your first point of contact when you want to make an appointment, learn about new internships, find out first when grant or scholarship applications are due, or simply hear about department politics.
+- Build strong relationships with department secretaries and student aides.
+Department secretaries are connected to everyone and everything, and they’re your first point of contact if you want to make an appointment, learn about internship opportunities, or find out when grant or scholarship applications are due.
+Let them know that you appreciate their hard work.

-- Establish yourself as a scholar and outstanding asset to the department by achieving a high GPA and being inducted into honorary societies.
-Departments often compete for top students, and your department will respect you for enhancing its reputation.
-Attend any study groups and participate in them.
-Ask intelligent questions and introduce new information that you've gleaned from outside sources and go to academic conferences.
+- Establish yourself as a scholar and outstanding asset to the department by boosting your GPA and being inducted into honor societies.
+Departments often compete for top students, and your department will be thrilled if you enhance its reputation.
+You can meet other like-minded, motivated students at study groups and academic conferences.